wizzdom/material-awesome/README.md

 - [Module](./module) contain all the **features** available
 - [Theme](./theme) hold all the **aesthetic** aspects
 - [Widget](./widget) contain all the **widgets** available

+## TODO
+- create a short script that can  pull this all down and set it up with minimal user interaction
+-